IntriguingTiles/SM-SynPlugins/README.md

 A collection of SourceMod plugins for Synergy focused on making server administration much easier.
 Some of them are generic enough to be used with other games.

-These are intended for use with the `development` beta branch of Synergy but most of them should work for older versions too.

-Currently, upstream SourceMod and Metamod:Source do not properly support Synergy's slightly strange `development` binaries, so you will need to patch both projects in order for them to interact with Synergy's binaries without crashing.

-You will also need to change SourceMod's hardcoded maxplayer define to `129` if you intend to run a server with >100 maxplayers.

 ## Plugins

 | Plugin                      | Description                                                                                                                               |